Dirty Little Secrets

 Dirty Little Secret #5

-Did you know that many plastic surgeons give out scripts for Deep Tissue Massage and Cavitation Therapy right after surgery, despite the fact that both of these techniques are completely inappropriate for someone who is in the first few weeks of surgical recovery?
+Did you know that some plastic surgeons give out scripts for Deep Tissue Massage and Cavitation Therapy right after surgery, despite the fact that both of these techniques are completely inappropriate for someone who is in the first few weeks of surgical recovery?
 Find a therapist who is has advanced lymphatic training and who has training in compression therapy.

 If you are about to have plastic surgery or you have just had plastic surgery and you are confused by all of the misinformation out there, you are not alone.

 Many well-trained lymphatic therapists have begun speaking out recently about these problems.
 We are tired of hearing stories of people who spend their hard-earned dollars thinking that they are doing the right thing by getting what they think is lymphatic massage after their surgery.
+(It usually ISN’T lymphatic at all.
+It’s unskilled torturous, injurious nonsense that has no basis in science, anatomy, and physiology – unlike ACTUAL lymphatic work that is scientifically proven to move lymphatic fluid.)

 Many of them end up paying for services from unlicensed, untrained, uninsured, and / or uneducated individuals who are using ineffective and sometimes dangerous techniques that can cause harm.